 1917 – Father Edward J. Flanagan founded Boy’s Town in Omaha, Nebraska.

 1925 – The Mo-Tel of San Luis Obispo, California (between Los Angeles to San Francisco) opened as the first motel.
 The word Motel is a combination of the words ‘Motorist’ and ‘Hotel.’

-1953 - Chuck Yeager established the speed record (,ach 2.5) record flying a Bell X-1A, a slightly larger, but much modified version of the Bell X-1
+1953 – Chuck Yeager established the speed record (Mach 2.5) record flying a Bell X-1A, a slightly larger, but a much-modified version of the Bell X-1

 1980 – Leonardo da Vinci’s Leicester Codex was sold to Armand Hammer for $5.12 million.
 Bill Gates later bought it from the Hammer Estate for 30.8 million in 1994.